-The quotation that opened this paper may provide some insight.
+The quotation that opened this article attributed to Barry Bonds (Pearlman, 2006) may provide some insight.
 According to Pearlman, Bonds decided to use anabolic steroids because he believed he was not being adequately revered for his greatness.
 Bonds' motivation to cheat, in other words, stemmed-somewhat ironically-from his feelings of pride in his talents and abilities.
-Bonds believed in himself, but felt frustrated by his failure to generate the public acclaim he thought he deserved.
+Bonds believed in himself but felt frustrated by his failure to generate the public acclaim he thought he deserved.
 He cheated, therefore, not because he thought he was not good enough to succeed on his own merits, but because he believed he was too good, and not appropriately rewarded for it.

-Though extreme, Bonds' actions are by no means anomalous.
+Although extreme, Bonds' actions are by no means anomalous.
 The prevalence of scandalous lying and cheating among highly talented individuals who first earned their success through hard work and natural ability, including athletes like Lance Armstrong and academic scholars like Diederik Stapel, suggests a widespread psychological phenomenon at play.
-We argue that these individuals-people who lie or cheat to increase their status or social standing-may be motivated to do so by an excessive sense of pride combined with a deep-seated insecurity about their status compared to others.
+We argue that these individuals-people who lie or cheat to increase their status or social standing-may be motivated to do so by an excessive sense of pride combined with a deep-seated insecurity about their status compared with others.

-In a series of eight studies, we tested whether individuals' feelings of pride are associated with a willingness to engage in strategic dishonesty, aimed at conveying undeserved positive impressions of themselves to others.
+In a series of eight studies, we tested whether individuals feelings of pride are associated with a willingness to engage in strategic dishonesty, aimed at conveying undeserved positive impressions of themselves to others.
 Specifically, we hypothesized that individuals who are dispositionally prone to hubristic pride, a form of pride associated with feelings of arrogance and conceit, are willing to lie and cheat when doing so will allow them to gain status from their peers.
-Drawing on previous research showing that hubristic pride is positively associated with dishonesty, Machiavellianism, and various other anti-social behaviors (Bureau, Ballerand, Ntourmanis, & Lafreniere, 2013; Tracy, Cheng, Robins, & Trzesniewski, 2009), along with evidence that pride functions to facilitate social rank attainment (Cheng, Tracy, & Henrich, 2010; Tracy, Shariff, & Cheng, 2010), we argue that hubristically proud individuals become willing to lie in pursuit of greater social status when they feel that their status is threatened.
+Drawing on previous research showing that hubristic pride is positively associated with dishonesty, Machiavellianism, and various other antisocial behaviors (Bureau et al., 2013; Tracy et al., 2009), along with evidence that pride functions to facilitate social rank attainment (Cheng et al., 2010; Tracy et al., 2010), we argue that hubristically proud individuals become willing to lie in pursuit of greater social status when they feel that their status is threatened.